 The statistics indicate that core industries for jobs continue to grow, and have remained dispersed throughout the region.
 Unemployment decreased steadily from 2009 - 2019, but increased significantly in 2020 due to the COVID-19 pandemic.
-This is demonstrated by seasonally unadjusted employment rates reported by the Rhode Island Department of Labor and Training (RIDLT) and shown in the figure below:
+Following the height of the pandemic, unemployment began to decrease and has reached an eight-month average of 3.0% as of August 2023.
+This is demonstrated by seasonally unadjusted employment rates reported by the Rhode Island Department of Labor and Training (RIDLT) and shown in in the figure below:

-Figure 16: Seasonally Unadjusted Labor Force and Employment, 2005-202011
+Figure 13: Seasonally Unadjusted Labor Force and Employment, 2008-2023